baconflip/uidtool/README.md

 xattr -c /Library/Application Support/$company_name/scripts/logout.sh
 ```

-Then drag this file from your desired location to Composer into the same project as the uidtool
+Put this file in the desired location, example above, then drag this to Composer into the same project as the uidtool.

-Next, you’ll create a postinstall script for the PKG ***must be postinstall*** and add the
+### postinstall script for the package in Composer
-Creating the logout hook in the postinstall for the PKG
+Next, click the triangle disclouse button under the package in Composer to show the "Scripts" folder.
+Right-click on the folder and create a postinstall script.
+Then paste in the script below and modify it for your environment ***must be postinstall*** and add the logout hook in the postinstall for the PKG

 ```
 #!/bin/bash